Jeremy Hunter, PhD is a global authority on mindfulness and leadership as well as the great-grandson of a sumo wrestler.

 Hunter has been featured in the Wall Street Journal, The Economist, The Financial Times, the Los Angeles Times and National Public Radio's Morning Edition.
-He has been voted Professor of the Year four times.

 His work is informed by the experience of living day-to-day for 17 years with a potentially terminal illness.
 When faced with the need for life-saving surgery more than a dozen former students came forward as organ donors.

 Dr. Hunter received his Ph.D. from University of Chicago.
 He also holds degrees from Harvard University and Wittenberg University.